dmcanally/denver-netdata/README.md

 ## Description

-This module deploys and configured NetData.
-More can be found on NetData at (https://github.com/firehol/netdata).
+This module deploys and configured netdata.
+More can be found on netdata at (https://github.com/firehol/netdata).

 ## Setup